-We use our teeth to smile, chew, talk, and laugh.
-But you most likely didn't know facts about your teeth:
+We use our teeth to smile, chew, talk, and laugh, but you most likely didn't know these facts about your teeth:

 #1 Sour can be just as bad as sweet.
 Sugar isn’t the only dental villain that undermines healthy teeth.
 Acidic, low-pH foods -- sour candy, soft drinks, fruit juices -- soften teeth.
 The result: enamel erosion and diminished tooth size.
 “Citric acid is the worst acid for your teeth,” says Martha Keels, DDS, chief of pediatric dentistry at Duke’s Children’s Hospital.
 “We’re seeing acid erosion every day.”